Parent guide

 What usually makes 0606 harder

-Add Maths expects the student to stay comfortable with symbols.
-Functions, equations, graphs, trigonometry, and calculus readiness all rely on algebra.
-A small weakness in rearranging, factorising, expanding, or interpreting notation can affect several chapters at once.
+Add Maths expects the student to stay comfortable with symbols throughout.
+Functions, equations, graphs, trigonometry, and calculus readiness all depend on algebra.
+A small gap in rearranging, factorising, or reading notation can affect several chapters at the same time.

 • Heavier algebra load.